226th Infantry Brigade (United Kingdom): 7th Provisional Brigade

 These units had fluctuating strengths.
 For example, in November 1915 the 82nd Provisional Bn consisted of 1550 men, but drafts to the 2nd and 3rd Line TF units and 63rd Provisional Battalion (in 5th Provisional Brigade) reduced this to 1100, including just under 200 men of the National Guard.
 The Battalion War Diary complains that many of the TF men being received from the Gloucesters and Worcesters 'especially those sent from Bristol have ailments which will prevent them ever becoming efficient soldiers'.
 The National Guard (or National Reserve) men would have been in Medical Category C.

 The Provisional Brigades were dispersed in defence positions along the East Anglian coast.
 In July 1916, 7th Provisional Bde was at Frinton-on-Sea and Walton-on-the-Naze, forming part of Southern Army of Home Forces.

 226th Mixed Brigade

 The Military Service Act 1916 swept away the Home/Foreign service distinction, and all TF soldiers became liable for overseas service, if medically fit.
 The Provisional Brigades thus became anomalous, and at the end of 1916 their units became numbered battalions of their parent units.
 Part of their role was physical conditioning to render men fit for drafting overseas.
-7th Provisional Brigade became 226th Mixed Brigade in December 1916, with its units redesignated as follows:
+7th Provisional Brigade became 226th Mixed Brigade in December 1916, with its units redesignated as follows from 1 January 1917: